Citibank Ultima Credit Card

 How many points do I earn on international spend?

-What is the minimum salary to apply?
+What is the minimum salary required?

 Does this card earn points on school or university fees?